-Mauldin & Jenkins was engaged to conduct a performance audit of the 2008 SPLOST program.
+Mauldin & Jenkins was engaged to conduct a performance audit of the 2008 and 2013 SPLOST Programs.
 The audit focused on the School System's compliance with state and local laws and mandates, and the receipt and expenditure of sales tax proceeds for allowable SPLOST educational purposes.

-The audit covers the period from July 1, 2009 to June 30, 2010.
+The audit covers the period from July 1, 2011 to June 30, 2012.
 From a listing of all disbursements made during the specified time frame, we selected 60 disbursements to test.